charlescva/TheiaSfM/docs/source/building.rst

 Using a Docker Container
 --------

 Building and reconstruction can be performed utilizing a Docker container.
 You can install docker on a variety of platforms such as Linux, Windows, Mac, Azure, AWS or a Windows Server.
-This has only been testing using the Linux distribution of Docker, but the other platforms may work as well.
+This has only been tested using the Linux distribution of Docker, but the other platforms may work as well.

-First, install Docker, and create a dockerfile like the following:
+First, install Docker using the instructions from the website (https://www.docker.com/), and create a dockerfile like the below:

 .. code-block:: bash